mirudo2/tofVR/README.md

 If not, click the button to set SteamVR as the OpenXR runtime(Mandatory for it to work!).

-Once all this is done, start "loader.exe" as administrator, and then start the game
+Once all this is done, launch SteamVR first.

+Then start "loader.exe" as administrator and then start the game.

 When the world is already loaded, press "**CTRL + O**" to load VR mode.